-Insight: Trigger Finger - Apple fires biometrics into the mainstream
+Insight: Trigger finger - Apple fires biometrics into the mainstream

 Hence the appeal of biometrics, which take something unique to the individual - a fingerprint, an iris, voice or facial features - as authentication.

-Apple’s move may not have an immediate impact beyond improving the way users unlock their devices and interact with Apple services like iTunes and its App Store.
+Apple’s move may not have an immediate impact beyond improving the way users unlock their devices and interact with Apple services like iTunes and its App Store and reducing the appeal of stealing an iPhone.

+But that is itself a significant step.
+Apple and other manufacturers have come under pressure to add more security features to their mobile devices in the face of growing theft: in the first nine months of 2012, the New York Police Department reported nearly 11,500 iPhones and iPads had been stolen.

 It will also raise the comfort levels of companies supplying the content to a mobile commerce sector expected to reach $40 billion next year in the United States alone, according to Euromonitor estimates.